Our “Super Secret” One-Day Hackathon

 First step, we needed a mockup to give us some ideas on how the browser plugin should work.
 From there, we’d create a design that was simple, user-friendly, and would not interfere with the inner workings of our chosen Social Media network.

-At the same time, back- and front-end had two extra things to take care of.
+At the same time, the back- and front ends had two extra things to take care of.

 - We needed our back-end to handle authentication so that no manager could log in to places where they were not supposed to be.

 - While the front end needed to be able to turn any incoming Social Media posts into a campaign instantly.